 Opera and theater commissions include Don Pasquale, directed by Anton Armendariz, Divaria Productions, and a reimagined Purcell’s Dido & Aeneas (commissioned by The Orchestra of St. Luke’s).
 In an original production of Stravinsky’s L’histoire du Soldat, Oberfelder adapted the original C.F.
 Ramuz text with the approval of Schirmer Publishing (commissioned by Brooklyn Philharmonic).
 She creates with new composers Daniel Wohl, Sean Hagerty, Angélica Négron, Andy Akiho, Rachelle Garniez, Frank London, Dan Goode, and Stephen Merritt.
 Oberfelder has collaborated with designers and composers that include lighting designer Kathy Kaufmann, who received a Bessie for her body of work (including Oberfelder's "Landmarks of Dreams"), costume designers Liz Prince and Katrin Schnabl.

 Jody was voted "Outstanding Choreographer" in the FringeNYC Festival for her collaboration with director LuLu Lolo on the project “38 WITNESSED HER DEATH, I WITNESSED HER LOVE: The Lonely Secret of Mary Ann Zielonko (Kitty Genovese Story)” Oberfelder is honored with creative support from The Joyce Theater (a Joyce Soho Residency Grant), funding from New York Foundation for the Arts’ BUILD Grant, NYC Department of Cultural Affairs, Lower Manhattan Cultural Council and the National Endowment for the Arts., two New Music USA Grants, Harkness Foundation for Dance, The Starry Night Fund, The Holly Andersen Heart Foundation, and many generous individual donors.
-Most recently the company received funding from CEC Artslink funding their, upcoming tour to Prague in October 2016.
+Most recently the company received funding from CEC Artslink funding their recent tour to Prague in October 2016.